py-pdf/fpdf2/docs/Templates.md

 # Details - Template definition #

-A template definition consists of a number of elements, which have the following properties (columns in a CSV, items in a dict, fields in a database):
+A template definition consists of a number of elements, which have the following properties (columns in a CSV, items in a dict, fields in a database).

 * __name__: placeholder identification (unique text string)
     * _mandatory_